KiranSarella/notes-365-new/Notes 365/Features.md

 ## Notebooks pending tasks
-[ ] perminent delete notebook and its nested hierarchy and each notebook content [ ] on mac list - hover show options
+[-] perminent delete notebook and its nested hierarchy and each notebook content [ ] on mac list - hover show options
+[ ] not saving while removed lines issue
+[ ] expanded ids - persist logic
+[ ] move notebooks - persist?

 ## timeline
-[ ] optimization - reload only if today, this week, this month [ ] task cancellation not working issue
+[ ] optimization - reload only if today, this week, this month [ ] dynamic path

 # Xcode 15
 [ ] update onChange to new syntax